 Despite the great progress accomplished in the last decades, a number of fundamental questions concerning the nature of neutrino and their interactions remains.
 These elusive particles are among the least understood in the Standard Model.
 The fascinating and well-established phenomenon of neutrino oscillation has clearly shown that neutrino do have masses but as its sensitive only to the differences in the squared masses, the absolute mass of neutrinos has not yet been determined.
 Likewise it is not known how masses are ordered, i.e. if the mass of the neutrino mass eigenstate m3 is heavier or lighter than the m1 m2 pair.
 The two possible options are known as normal or inverted mass hierarchy (MH).
-Moreover there are considerable doubts that the recently discovered Higgs-mechanism, supposed to explain the masses of all elementary particles could apply also to neutrinos, thought as massless in the Standard Model.
-We also must ask why neutrinos are so light, the heaviest neutrino being at least 11 orders of magnitude lighter than the top quark.
-Finally it is not known if the CP-symmetry is violated in neutrino oscillations and if there are other generations of neutrinos beyond the standard three.

-The neutrino MH is then among the most important issues in the future neutrino oscillation program, and its also crucial for the interpretation of the results of the experiments on CP-violation in neutrino oscillations and the neutrino-less double-beta experiments looking at Majorana neutrinos.
+The neutrino MH is then among the most important issues in the future neutrino oscillation program, and its also crucial for the neutrino-less double-beta experiments looking at Majorana neutrinos.
 The Jiangmen Underground Neutrino Observatory (JUNO) is an experiment designed to determine the neutrino mass hierarchy at the 3-4 $\sigma$ significance level as a primary physics goal, by detecting reactor anti-neutrinos from two power plants at 53 km distance.
 The measurement of the anti-neutrino spectrum will also lead to the precise determination of three out of the six oscillation parameters to an accuracy of better than 1 %.

 Mass hierarchy can be determined in JUNO exploiting an interference effect between the 3-flavour oscillations in the disappearance of electron anti-neutrino emitted from nuclear power reactors at the medium baseline.
 The interference manifests itself in a rapid oscillation pattern superimposed on the solar oscillation.
 The oscillation amplitude and the frequency of the pattern depend on the mass hierarchy.
 The determination of the neutrino mass spectrum hierarchy, however, will require an unprecedented level of detector performance and collected statistics, as well as the control of several systematics at (sub)percent level.

 The JUNO experiment will also be able to observe neutrinos from terrestrial and extraterrestrial sources, i.e. supernova neutrinos, diffuse supernova background, atmospheric neutrinos and neutrinos from the annihilation of dark matter particles in our galaxy.
 JUNO can then be defined as a multipurpose experiment able to explore the neutrino nature as well as to perform neutrino astronomy and astrophysics.